tribeiro/lsst_notebooks/fbs/README.md

 scons
 ```

 If you already have the skybrightness data downloaded you can link it to this repo.
+For example:

 ```
 ln -s /lsst_repos/sims_skybrightness_pre/data/healpix/ /home/username/fbs_repos/sims_skybrightness_pre/data